JLZhu2020/580final/README.md

             v)   add 1 to the neighbor west of e  **

             ** if there is no neighbor in that direction, do nothing

+    B) save the sandpile into our animation buffer
+    C) produce the animation
 ```

 For example, if we have a 3x3 grid: